 Find social media guidelines for students, parents, and educators at this site from the New York City Department of Education.
 The section for students includes information and activities...more

 In the ClassroomShare information from this site with your peers and other staff members as you work to develop guidelines for social media lessons and acceptable use in the classroom.
 Include a link to this site on your class webpage for parent use at home.
 During your social media lessons have students share tips and ideas using Padlet, reviewed here.
 The Padlet application creates free online bulletin boards.
 Sort ideas on the Padlet into columns based on different social situations, types of online media, or consequences of inappropriate behavior.
-Challenge cooperative learning groups to create weekly social media advice videos using a tool like My Simpleshow, reviewed here.
-Then share them on a site such as TeacherTube reviewed here.
+Challenge cooperative learning groups to create weekly social media advice videos using a tool like My Simpleshow, reviewed here, which is a simple tool to use to modify student technology use.
+Then share the videos on a site such as TeacherTube reviewed here.

 This resource requires PDF reader software like Adobe Acrobat.